akivaschiff/warehouses/tasks/task_2_pricing_precision.md

 Replace exchange pricing with accurate daily prices from the `commodity_prices` table.
 When you're ready, just re-run our flow on warehouse `"WH_30f6fae4"` using:

 ```bash
 make run-flow
 ```

-To contineu - you must answer the questio - what is the `Total Gain/Loss` now?
+To continue - you must answer the question - what is the `Total Gain/Loss` now?